20 zip codes·Updated June 2026

 98119$1,895/mo

-Get rental comps for any property in Seattle
+Comps for any address in Seattle

 Median Asking Rent by Bedroom